 *Some programs may have additional requirements.

-Fall 2016 applications will be open in Fall 2015.
+Fall 2016 applications are open in Fall 2015.
 The deadline to open an application is November 30th and the deadline to complete the application is December 11.

 Applications are due two semesters prior to going abroad*: December for the following fall/academic year term and May for the following spring term.
 Once your application is reviewed by the Center for Global Education, you are given preliminary acceptance into the study abroad program of your selection.
 Upon acceptance by Chapman, students then complete program provider/host institution specific applications in the following semester.